Thursday December 1, 2022

 Legislation may be needed to require the VA to establish a website hyperlink.
 The VA is not looking for more clients so I doubt if they would be interested in promulgating this information.
 On the other hand, VSO’s exist solely to service the needs of their membership or at least, that’s the theory.
 The VSO’s, many with excellent websites, could easily establish a hyperlink on their own authority.

-Our review of the 45 VSO’s chartered by Congress or authorized by the VA to represent VA claimants showed that many have excellent website but NONE PROVIDED ACCESS TO THIS IMPORTANT HEALTH INFORMATION.
+Our review of the 45 VSO’s chartered by Congress or authorized by the VA to represent VA claimants showed that many have excellent websites but NONE PROVIDED ACCESS TO THIS IMPORTANT HEALTH INFORMATION.

 If you are a member of one of the following VSO’s chartered by Congress or recognized by the VA to represent VA claimants, take a few minutes to email your organization, asking them to help to save veterans’ lives by establishing a link to the military installations that are EPA Superfund sites.
 The life you save may literally be your own.